 Alibaba, Richemont to invest $1.1 bln in Farfetch with focus on China

-Nov 5 (Reuters) - Alibaba Group Holding Ltd 9988.HK and Swiss group Richemont CFR.S will invest $1.1 billion in online luxury fashion retailer Farfetch Ltd FTCH.N and its new Chinese marketplace, as online demand for luxury goods booms in the Asian country.
+Nov 5 (Reuters) - Alibaba Group Holding Ltd 9988.HK and Swiss group Richemont CFR.S will invest $1.1 billion in online luxury fashion retailer Farfetch Ltd FTCH.N and its new marketplace in China, as online demand for luxury goods booms in the Asian country.

-Alibaba said on Thursday it will launch Farfetch shopping channels on its e-commerce sites Tmall Luxury Pavilion and Luxury Soho, while also investing in newly formed Farfetch China along with Richemont.
+Alibaba said on Thursday it would launch Farfetch shopping channels on its e-commerce sites Tmall Luxury Pavilion and Luxury Soho, while also investing in newly formed Farfetch China along with Richemont.

+Meanwhile, Farfetch will cease operations with JD.com 9618.HK, after receiving the investment from Alibaba and Richemont, according to a source with knowledge of the matter.

+JD.com and Farfetch reached a strategic partnership in 2017 that saw JD.com invest $397 million in Farfetch.
+Farfetch merged its China sales platform with JD.com's in 2019 and its store on the Chinese platform is currently still operational.

 Versace owner Capri Holdings Ltd CPRI.N, Coach owner Tapestry Inc TPR.N and Louis Vuitton parent LVMH LVMH.PA are some companies that have been able to offset slumps following lockdowns in global fashion capitals as demand in China rose.

-Farfetch, which counts Alibaba competitors JD.com 9618.HK and Tencent Holdings Ltd 0700.HK among its investors, will be able to expand its reach to Alibaba's 757 million consumers.
+The new cooperation with Alibaba will enable Farfetch to expand its reach to Alibaba's 757 million consumers.

 Separately, Artemis, the controlling shareholder of Gucci-owner Kering PRTP.PA, also plans to increase its stake in Farfetch, according to a joint statement.